Kurra-Srinivas/Fake-News-Detection/README.md

 - Deployed the app on **Streamlit Cloud** for public access.
 - Hosted the project on **GitHub** with a clean, well-documented repository.

-*Note*: The app currently predicts all inputs as "Fake" due to overfitting on a small dataset.
-Training on the full dataset is in progress to improve accuracy.

 ## 🛠️ Features
 - **Real-Time Classification**: Input a news article and get an instant prediction ("Fake" or "Real").
 - **User-Friendly Interface**: Built with Streamlit for an intuitive experience.